AgileRL/AgileRL/docs/tutorials/pettingzoo/dqn.rst

 itself, we can allow it to discover new strategies and achieve higher performance.
 The weights of our pretrained agent from an earlier lesson can be loaded to the population as follows:

-.. collapse:: Load pretrained weights
+.. collapse:: Load Pretrained Weights
-   :open:

    .. code-block:: python